hirosystems/platform-template-stacks-wallet/README.md

 - Creates Stacks and Bitcoin addresses that stem from the same public key
 - Injects and registers wallet to document page as `window.StacksWallet`
 - Supports @stacks/connect methods

+### Securing Mnemonic Seeds

+As mentioned earlier, this browser wallet extension template will store the generated mneomic seed phrase in the browser's local storage without any standard encryption best practices.
+If you plan to use this in a production environment, implement secure best practices for the safe encryption and storage of users' mnemonic seed phrases.

+Suggestions on securing mnemonic seed phrases

+- Using a combination between user provided password and encryption scheme.
+Check out [@stacks/encryption](https://github.com/hirosystems/stacks.js/tree/main/packages/encryption) for examples.
+- Minimizing exposure in memory and [key persistence](https://github.com/leather-io/extension/discussions/2111)

 ## About the Smart Contract